 27 May Is Windows Defender Enough for Windows 10 in 2021?

 Microsoft’s Windows Defender hugely improved in recent years.
 However, the question remains if it’s deemed worthy to protect our computers all on its own.
-Can we rely on it to address our security concerns?
+Is Windows Defender enough?
+And can we rely on it to address our security concerns?
 Let’s check out its security features.

 - Ransomware Protection: Aids you in ransomware protection and recovery.
 It comes equipped with Controlled Folder access to prevent unknown apps from changing files in your protected folders.
 In addition, it offers you the option to set up a Microsoft OneDrive configuration to help you recover your files in case of a ransomware attack.